-While most Millennials do not have a professional financial advisor, that does not mean they are self-directed; in fact, only 9% made their last key financial decision without consulting someone.
+While most Millennials do not have a professional financial analysis advisor, that does not mean they are self-directed; in fact, only 9% made their last key financial decision without consulting someone.
 More than any other generation, they look to their spouse, their parents, and to their friends for financial advice, and then make a decision based on this input from multiple sources.
 While some do research online—they are actually no more likely than other generations to use online sources for key financial advice.

 Millennials are most likely to seek advice on real estate, other major purchases and investments—as well as when a decision could have a large financial impact, affects more people than just themselves and where they feel they have a lack of knowledge.
 In seeking out a new advice source, they most value experience, trusting the person, and recommendations

 from friends and family.
 Millennials actually worry more than other generations about getting good advice to help reach their financial goals and knowing if they can trust the advice they receive.

 Millennials most value the financial advice they’ve received about the importance of saving.
 When asked qualitatively to describe the best financial advice they’ve been given, the most common theme by far is the general value of saving, followed by living within your means.
 Additionally, many Millennials cite concepts, like spend wisely, save for retirement, save early, limit debt, save emergency funds and “a penny saved is a penny earned.”

 This stands in sharp contrast with other generations who frequently say that the best financial advice they received was about investing.
 While saving and investing are traditionally viewed as equal partners in building wealth, it seems for Millennials, with their risk-averse mindsets coming out of the financial crisis, as well as the advice they are getting from others, saving has become paramount.

 Respondents of the survey state that the best advice they received about money and finance was: